vinnyricciardi/mt-adaptation_McDowell_etal_2018/ReadMe.md

 Full article details will be available when published:

-McDowell, G., Huggel, C., Frey, H., Wang, F., Cramer, R., Ricciardi, V.  (in review) Adaptation action and research in glaciated mountain  systems: Are they enough to meet the challenge of climate change?
+McDowell, G., Huggel, C., Frey, H., Wang, F., Cramer, R., Ricciardi, V. Adaptation action and research in glaciated mountain  systems: Are they enough to meet the challenge of climate change?
+Global Environmental Change.
+(In Press).